 According to the Association of Certified Fraud Examiners’ 2018 Report to the Nations – Global Study on Occupational Fraud and Abuse, organisations lose an average of 5 per cent of their annual revenue to fraud each year.
 And a secure whistleblowing system is the optimal solution for preventing wrongdoings: the same report states that fraud losses were 50% smaller at organisations with whistleblowing hotlines than those without a whistleblower hotline.
 We are seeing that such whistleblowing solutions increasingly consist of an online whistleblowing system, rather than the traditional telephone hotline.

 While more and more organisations are moving to facilitate whistleblowing and protect whistleblowers from retaliation, the main driver for change is legislation.
-At the end of April 2018, the European Commission proposed new EU-wide standards aimed at protecting whistleblowers.
+At the end of April 2018, the European Commission proposed new EU-wide standards aimed at increasing whistleblower protection.
 The EC’s proposal includes an obligation for organisations to implement safe channels for internal reporting.
 Companies with more than 50 employees or with an annual turnover of over EUR 10 million will have to set up an internal procedure to handle whistleblower reports.
 All state and regional administrations and municipalities with over 10,000 inhabitants will also be covered by the new proposal.
 (Read our previous post for a more extensive analysis of the proposed Whistleblower Protection Directive.)
 Additionally, the European Parliament Committee on Legal Affairs’ draft report on the proposal for the Whistleblower Protection Directive states that “arrangements for anonymous reporting or disclosure shall be in place and anonymous reporting or disclosure shall not be prohibited.”
 This is good news in our opinion.

 We believe that to establish a trustworthy whistleblowing system, any organisation needs to make sure that: